mwojnars/hypertag/core/README_draft.md

 text contents (_multiline body_).
 --->

-The most common type of structural block is a **tagged block** whose header consists of a name of a tag, optionally followed by a space-separated list of attributes:

-    div class='main-content' width='1000px'
-        | body node 1
-        | body node 2

 A **tag** is a function-like object belonging to the _tags namespace_ (see section ........) that performs some kind of transformation of the block's body represented by a DOM (see section .......).